Genuine quantum scars in many-body spin systems: Results

 The high dimensionality of the classical phase space makes visualizing $Q$ generally complicated.
 Nonetheless, we are mostly interested in projections along the UPOs, which lie on two-dimensional manifolds parametrized by a polar angle $\theta$ and an azimuth $\phi$.
 For a few eigenstates in the middle of the spectrum, in Fig.~\ref{Fig2}(c) we show the projection $Q$ on the manifolds of TI and IS states.
-Indeed, the many-body eigenstates display an enhanced projection along certain UPOs, that is, quantum scars.
+Such projection displays a distinctive feature of scarring, namely it reflects the underlying UPOs and peaks on some.
 The degree of scarring, as well as which UPOs are responsible for it, varies from eigenstate to eigenstate.
 Scarring is particularly remarkable for the IS manifold: not only are all the considered eigenstates in the middle of the spectrum, $E_n \approx 0$, but the whole IS manifold is, because any IS state yields $\bra{\{\bm{s}_i\}} \hat{H} \ket{\{\bm{s}_i\}} = 0$.
-That is, the enhanced overlap with an UPO cannot be due to that UPO being at a special energy, which makes scarring even more surprising, in analogy with quantum billiards in which the classical orbits are all at the same energy $\frac{p^2}{2m}$~\cite{heller1984bound}.
+That is, the structure in $Q$ cannot be due to some UPOs being at a special energy, which makes scarring even more surprising, in analogy with quantum billiards in which the classical orbits are all at the same energy $\frac{p^2}{2m}$~\cite{heller1984bound}.

+The eigenstates shown in Fig.~\ref{Fig2} are selected to showcase the structure of $Q$ in its various shapes and colors.
+But cherry picking is by no mean required: $Q$ reflects the underlying UPOs for the majority of the eigenstates, which we also show for the XX and XXZ models in~\cite{SM}.
+We also note that for the Heisenberg model ($\bm{J} = J \bm{I}$, not shown), the projection $Q$ of the eigenstates $\ket{E_n}$ is exactly constant along the IS orbits, owing to the underlying $U(1)$ symmetry $[\hat{H}, \sum_j \bm{\mu} \cdot \hs_j] = 0$.
+By contrast, in the models considered here the structure of the eigenstates on the UPOs does not ``piggyback'' on any symmetry.